The Biceps Compound Movement

 Upper back: bent over row (DB or bar), Pendlay row, pull-ups (various grips), seal row (DB or bar), etc.

-Deltoids: military press (DB or bar), push press (DB or bar), steep incline press (DB or bar), behind the neck press, wide grip upright row to sternum (DB or bar), etc.
+Deltoids: military press (DB or bar), push press (DB or bar), steep incline press (DB or bar), behind the neck press, wide grip upright row to the sternum (DB or bar), etc.

 But what about arms?